Chalarangelo/30-seconds-of-code/content/snippets/js/s/https-redirect.md

 ---
+title: How can I redirect the page to HTTPS in JavaScript?
-title: Redirect to HTTPS
+shortTitle: Redirect to HTTPS
-type: snippet
+type: question
 language: javascript
 tags: [browser]
 cover: blue-lake
+excerpt: Learn how to redirect the page to HTTPS if it's currently in HTTP.
-dateModified: 2020-10-22
+dateModified: 2023-10-18
 ---

-Redirects the page to HTTPS if it's currently in HTTP.
+HTTP is a highly **insecure and legacy protocol**, and it's recommended to use HTTPS instead.
+For a few years now, browsers have been marking HTTP sites as insecure and even blocking certain features on them.
+If you have a website that's still using HTTP, it's a good idea to **redirect it to HTTPS**.

-- Use `location.protocol` to get the protocol currently being used.
-- If it's not HTTPS, use `location.replace()` to replace the existing page with the HTTPS version of the page.
-- Use `location.href` to get the full address, split it with `String.prototype.split()` and remove the protocol part of the URL.
+But how exactly can you do that using JavaScript?
+You can easily get the current protocol via the use of `location.protocol`.
+If it's not HTTPS, you can use `location.replace()` to replace the existing page with the HTTPS version of the page.
+In order to get the full address, you can use `location.href`, split it with `String.prototype.split()` and replace the protocol part of the URL.
-- Note that pressing the back button doesn't take it back to the HTTP page as its replaced in the history.

 ```js
 const httpsRedirect = () => {